Using Claude Cowork for Grant Writing

 Why Cowork is good for grant writing

 The main reason Cowork is useful, I think, is that it allows you to build a library of resources for your grant writing, which you can access and analyse in the app.
+Policies, context, reading around the subject… you can interrogate it all easily in Cowork.

 For example, one of the docs might be the UK Government's Guide to developing the Project Business Case.
 As the data is grounded, you can ask whatever questions you want about, say the Five Case Model.
 You can find themes between different policies from different organisations.
 In short, it allows you to handle a large amount of data with ease and helps your thinking.